All Products

 Three visibility settings are supported:

-• Public: Users who are not members of the data standard set can view only published standards (Online, To be effective, and Offline).
+• Public: Non-members can view only published standards (Online, To be effective, and Offline).

-• Private: Visible only to members of the data standard set, including owners and members.
+• Private: Visible only to data standard set members (owners and members).

 • Data standard set members & specified users: You can select all members within the current tenant.